+Abstract

-Abstract - This paper presents a three-phase gridconnected inverter designed for a 100kW photovoltaic power plant that features a maximum power point tracking (MPPT) scheme based on fuzzy logic.
-The whole system presented is simulated in Matlab.
+The main objective of this paper is to evaluate the stability of a grid for a Non-Conventional energy generating system that is photovoltaic power plant that features a maximum power point tracking (MPPT) scheme based on fuzzy logic control.
+The step of modeling with MATLAB/Simulink of the photovoltaic system is shown respectively and simulation results are discussed.
 This fuzzy MPPT shows accurate and fast response, and is integrated in the inverter, so that a DC-DC converter is not needed.
-The inverter allows full control of reactive power.
+The inverter allows full control of reactive power and shows the good response.